-DISCOVERe is Fresno State's tablet program that launched in the Fall of 2014.
-Over 250 course sections are offered as "mobile technology courses.
-These mobile technology courses have been redesigned to offer students an enhanced learning experience.
-These courses will offer students portability, convenience, and teaching materials anywhere, anytime.
-When registering, these courses will be denoted as "DISCOVERe Class."
+DISCOVERe is Fresno State's tablet program that launched in the Fall Many departments require students to utilize My of 2014.
+Over 250 course sections are offered as "mobile technology Degree Plan for scheduling purposes.
+Visit the webcourses.
+These mobile technology courses have been redesigned to site below for step-by-step instructions. offer students an enhanced learning experience.
+These courses will offerstudents portability, convenience, and teaching materials http://fresnostate.edu/studentaffairs/registrar/underanywhere, anytime.
+When registering, these courses will be denoted graduate-degree-evaluations/my-degree-plan.html as "DISCOVERe Class."

-Almost 60 percent of DISCOVERe courses do not require any text books or additional materials, meaning that there is approximately a 72 percent cost savings on course materials versus taking a traditional rial from Dog Days.
+Almost 60 percent of DISCOVERe courses do not require any textbooks or additional materials, meaning that there is approximately a 72 percent cost savings on course materials versus taking a traditional course.
+Students enrolled in a DISCOV-ERe class require a tablet or laptop.
+If you do not have a tablet or laptop, the campus will provide you with a Free iPad for the entire semester for your coursework.
+The Kennel Bookstore also carries pre-approved tablet devices available for purchase.